We Are “The Transfer Guys”

 All film and tape formats

 We’re experts in video conversions, equipped to transfer any film footage you have into digital files.
 While we convert VHS to digital, we provide the same service for those with 8 mm, super 8mm, 16mm and any camcorder tape format.
-Our video professionals convert and duplicate your films and videos on-site at our studio in Binghamton, NY.
+Our video professionals convert and duplicate your films and videos on-site at our studio in Endicott, NY.

 It’s hard to remember a time when friends and family members gathered into a room to watch a slideshow of travel or event photos.
 People with boxes of old projectors slides can still relive these memories when we convert them into digital files.